cedagbo/Weather-Dashboard/README.md

 </pre>

 ## Acceptance Criteria
-* create a weather dashboard with form inputs.
+* Create a weather dashboard with form inputs.
 * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.
 * When a user vies the current weather conditions for that city they are presented with:
     * The city name